-- Provide a current Safety Data Sheet (SDS) for the fluid used in these devices.
-Ensure a copy of the SDS is kept with the machine; - Nominate a trained responsible person to operate the machine.
-This person is responsible for ensuring the machine is positioned correctly and accidental contact is minimised; and - Ensure residue is contained and provide adequate storage and handling solutions for the fluids used in the machine.
+- Provide a current Safety Data Sheet (MSDS or PSDS) for the fluid used in these devices.
+Ensure a copy of the SDS is kept with the machine; - Nominate a trained & responsible person to operate the machine.
+This person is responsible for ensuring the machine is positioned correctly and accidental contact is minimised; and - Ensure residue is contained and provide adequate storage and handling solutions for the fluids used in the machine. - Follow any conditions of operation listed on the approved SFX form.